fastforwardlabs/mdff09-federated-learning-public/src/03-prototype.md

 that performs significantly better than a naive model.
-A naive model of the CMAPSS dataset predicts RUL by assuming that every engine in the test set has a total useful life of 181 time steps (the median life of engines in the training set).footnote:[In a more familiar classification context, the naive model is usually a dummy classifier that always predicts the most prevalent class in the training set.
+A naive model of the CMAPSS dataset predicts RUL by assuming that every engine in the test set has a total useful life of 181 time steps (the median life of engines in the training set).^[In a more familiar classification context, the naive model is usually a dummy classifier that always predicts the most prevalent class in the training set.
 Such a dummy classifier will have an accuracy equal to the prevalence of that class.
 At a minimum, a trained model should have an accuracy